a

 If the quality of the data is not good, the results will be poor

-Can result in comparison of incomparable risks
+This can result in a comparison of incomparable risks

 Failure mode and effects analysis (FMEA);